 The approximately 50 employees who will work at the Webgistix facility will join a cadre of at least 2,800 workers in the region who make a living filling and shipping Internet orders from consumers.

-The number of folks working in the sector already may be closer to 5,000 in northern Nevada, says the Economic Development Authority of Western Nevada.
+The number of folks working in the logistics and fulfillment industry already may be closer to 5,000 in northern Nevada, says the Economic Development Authority of Western Nevada.

 The reason for the uncertainty about the numbers: In the fast-changing world of retailing, it’s hard to say exactly who works in e-commerce and who works in traditional retail distribution.